raufkali/Student-Management-System/README.md

 SmartDesk is a **role-based school management system** built with the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.
 It provides **separate dashboards** for **Admin, Teachers, and Students** with authentication and role-based access.

----

-## 👥 Contributors / People

-- **Rauf Ahmad** – Project Owner, Developer
-- (Add more names here if you have a team, e.g., classmates or collaborators)

----
 configure frontend:
 cd frontend
 npm install